Schallbert/QR-codengrave/readme.md

 and all related files.
 Start the application by double-clicking `QR-codengrave.exe`.

 Alternatively, clone the repository and run from within your favourite python interpreter.
+Of course you're free to fork this repository and modify the code under your own responsibility.

 ### QR-Code
 Once running, just enter the text for the QR-code you want to have engraved.
 Press `Create Qr`.
 For drawing I used the (slow)